In this epic SEO for bloggers guide, I’m going to show you how to optimize your new blog for Google search.

 - Your main keyword phase.
 For this article, it’s SEO for bloggers.

 - A long-tail keyword.
-For this article, it’s Google SEO for beginner bloggers.
+For this article, it’s Google SEO tips for bloggers.

 - Related keywords.
-For this article, they are are SEO guide, guide to SEO, SEO for beginners.
+For this article, they are SEO guide, guide to SEO, SEO for beginners.